Holiday Eggnog Bread

 - 1 tablespoon eggnog

 - In a large bowl, combine the flour, sugar, baking powder, salt and nutmeg.
 In a small bowl, combine the eggnog, eggs and oil; add to dry ingredients, stirring just until moistened.
 Fold in apricots and pecans.
-Pour into two greased 8-in. x 4-in. or four greased 5-3/4-in. x 3-in. x 2-in. loaf pans.
+Pour into two greased 8x4-in. or four greased 5-3/4x3x2-in. loaf pans.

-- Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 Combine icing ingredients until smooth; spread over bread.
-Yield: 2 regular loaves or 4 mini loaves.

-Originally published as Eggnog Bread in Country Woman Christmas Annual 1997, p19
+Originally published as Eggnog Bread in Country Woman Christmas 1997